stas/thesis/chapters/2_architecture.md

 # Architecture

 This chapter explains some of the decisions that led to the final architecture.
 The most challenging parts and implementation details, along with the specifications and database schema were structured in the form of sub chapters.

-As part of the objectives, the main focus was to build something simple and low in requirements.
-The purpose of this architecture is at some point to become a fully self-sustainable federated network of nodes, each communicating with each other using the web technologies and web protocols.
+As part of the objectives, the main focus is to build something low in requirements and easily maintainable.
+The purpose of the architecture is also to make the foundation easy to extend and enable developers to adapt it and build upon it.
+All this using the web technologies and web protocols.

 ## Preliminary Decisions

-Some of the questions I had to answer were related to the final storage technology that will be adopted, along with the programming language and the framework/toolset that will be used to build and deliver the components.
+Some of the questions I had to answer were related to the final storage technology that will be adopted, along with the programming language and the framework/toolset that will be used to build and deliver the first version.

 Researching the storage options, I opted for PostgreSQL.
-Beside this being the most advanced open source database, it offered a set of reliable features that can be used on in order to provide key-value storage along with the relational entities.
-Studying the database pub-sub[^pgnotify] implementation it was clear this can reduce the technology in the stack.
+Beside this being a very stable and easy to install open source database, it offered a set of reliable features that can be used on in order to provide key-value storage along with the relational entities.
+Studying the database pub-sub[^pgnotify] implementation it was clear this can reduce the technology in the stack too.
 I will go in more details on how these aspects of the database were used in the next chapters.

 The framework/toolset needed to build the application required to follow the RAD[^rad] approach because of the amount of prototyping I was estimating.
 I